 This is simply a marker on where the item was produced.

 Thanks very much for reading!
-Don’t hesitate to send over any questions, comments or enquiries to us here.
+Don’t hesitate to send over any questions, comments or enquiries to us.
+You can contact us here.